-A delightful Ruby way to work with AI through a unified interface to OpenAI, Anthropic, Google, and DeepSeek.
+A delightful Ruby way to work with AI through a unified interface to Anthropic, AWS Bedrock Anthropic, DeepSeek, Ollama, OpenAI, Gemini, OpenRouter, and any OpenAI-compatible API.

 ðĪš Battle tested at ðŽ Chat with Work